Namratha-shivani/Recommendation-System/README.md

 The pressing concern of colorectal cancer's impact is highlighted, emphasizing its global prevalence and the need for early detection strategies.
 The RS algorithm, using RNA-seq data from the TCGA-COAD project, computes top gene recommendations.
 These genes are vital in understanding and addressing colorectal cancer at a molecular level.

 The gene interest calculation method involves log transformation, gene network construction, and similarity matrix generation.
 This process yields a ranked list of genes, providing a foundation for the subsequent logistic regression model.
-The logistic regression model, initially hindered by misclassifications, is successfully optimized with regularization, and learning rate adjustments, achieving a remarkable 100% accuracy in predicting patient diagnoses.
+The logistic regression model, initially hindered by misclassifications, is successfully optimized with regularization, and learning rate adjustments, achieving a remarkable f1-score of 0.97 in predicting patient diagnoses.

 ## Conclusion: